appsody/website/content/docs/stacks/stacks-overview.md

 By default, Appsody comes with the `incubator` and `experimental` repositories.
 Other repositories can be added by running the [`appsody repo add`](/docs/using-appsody/cli-commands/#appsody-repo-add) command.

 ## Contributing a stack

-If you would like to contribute a stack, you would need to submit a pull request and decide which repository you think is most suitable, corresponding to the stability level of your stack.
-We will review it, provide further guidance and request changes as necessary.
-If we agree that the new stack fulfils the criteria of your chosen repository, we will approve, merge and release your stack.
+Any contributor can submit a pull request to change a stack.
+However, typically, the Stack Release Team will wait for the Stack Maintainers' (as listed in the `stack.yaml`) approval, before approving and merging a stack change.

+The following outlines the process to contributing a new stack:

+1. The Stack Maintainer(s) submits a pull request, deciding the stability level of their stack.

+2. The Stack Release Team reviews the pull request, provides further guidance, and requests changes as necessary.

+3. If the Stack Release Team agrees the stack fulfils the criteria of the chosen stability level, the pull request gets approved and merged.

+4. The Stack Release Team then releases the new stack.
 When the stack is released:
     - A template archive is generated for each stack template
     - A docker image of the stack is pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
     - The indexes for each repository are updated

-To move a stack from incubator to stable, or experimental to incubator, stack maintainers need to submit a pull request, changing the stack from the current repository to the new repository directory.
-We will make a decision with regards to whether or not your stack fulfils the criteria of the new repository.
+To move a stack from incubator to stable, or experimental to incubator, Stack Maintainers need to submit a pull request, changing the stack from the current repository to the new repository directory.
+The Stack Release Team makes the decision with regards to whether or not the stack fulfils the criteria of the new repository.